ishiland/nyc-open-routing/readme.md

     `docker-compose up -d`

     If this is the first time starting, the `api` container will download and install geosupport.
-You can upgrade geosupport by specifying a different version in the .env file.
+You can upgrade geosupport by specifying a different version in the .env file and restarting the service.

-4. Import the Lion data using the `data-importer` service:
+4. Import the Lion data using the following `data-importer` command:

     `docker-compose exec data-importer sh scripts/import-lion.sh`